charlesrclark1243/Bellabeat-Capstone/README.md

 ### `dailyActivity_merged.csv` Processing

-The only processing step performed on the data in this file was to remove both features which are mostly zeros (specifically the `LoggedActivitiesDistance` and `SedentaryActiveDistance` features) and those which overlap with the other data files (specifically the `TotalSteps`, `VeryActiveDistance`, `ModeratelyActiveDistance`, `LightActiveDistance`, `VeryActiveMinutes`, `FairlyActiveMinutes`, `LightlyActiveMinutes`, `SedentaryMinutes`, and `Calories` features).
-I expect any other inconsistencies to be filtered out when I perform the `INNER JOIN` between this file and the `dailySteps_merged.csv`, `dailyIntensities_merged.csv`, `dailyCalories_merged.csv` files.
+The only processing steps performed on the data in this file was to remove both features which are mostly zeros (specifically the `LoggedActivitiesDistance` and `SedentaryActiveDistance` features) and those which overlap with the other data files (specifically the `TotalSteps`, `VeryActiveDistance`, `ModeratelyActiveDistance`, `LightActiveDistance`, `VeryActiveMinutes`, `FairlyActiveMinutes`, `LightlyActiveMinutes`, `SedentaryMinutes`, and `Calories` features), as well as to adding the `Weekday` and `TotalActiveMinutes` feature.
+I expect other inconsistencies which were not handled here to be filtered out when I perform the `INNER JOIN` between this file and the `dailySteps_merged.csv`, `dailyIntensities_merged.csv`, `dailyCalories_merged.csv` files.

 ### `INNER JOIN` Between the Four `daily*_merged.csv` Files